nunofachada/simoututils/README.md

 2. `adjust` - Adjustment to _p_-values for comparison of multiple focal
 measures: 'holm', 'hochberg', 'hommel', 'bonferroni', 'BH', 'BY', 'sidak' or 'none'.
-3. `pthresh` - Minimum value of _p_-values before truncation (e.g. if this value
+3. `pthresh` - Minimum value of _p_-values before truncation (e.g., if this
-is set to 0.001 and a certain _p_-value is less than that, the table will display "&lt; 0.001".
+value is set to 0.001 and a certain _p_-value is less than that, the table will display "&lt; 0.001".
 4. `tformat` - Specifies if outputs appear in the header (0) or in the first column (1).